Open Letter To A Cancer Patient: My Alternative Cancer Treatment Plan

-I recently had this PM conversation with a GreenSmoothieGirl follower, when she asked me:
+I recently had this conversation with a GreenSmoothieGirl follower who asked me:

 What can I do to help my friend who has cancer?